 Dr Sangeet Bhullar, Executive Director, WISE KIDS

 Her work includes leading a large scale research project called Generation 2000 (which was co-funded by WISE KIDS, the Children’s Commissioner for Wales, Logicalis and S4C) on the Digital Media Habits and Digital Literacy of Year 9 pupils across Wales; working with the Ministry for Women and Communities in Malaysia, as well as working with the Ministry of Education in Singapore to review and update their secondary school Cyber Wellness curriculum.
 Other recent work include film clips for the BBC WebWise site, advising parents and children on safety issues on new media platforms.
 Sangeet believes strongly in the need for proactive programmes to help young people and professionals develop the digital literacies needed to be effective contributors and participants in the knowledge economy.
-Sangeet is a board member of WikimediaUK, member of the Welsh Government Digital Inclusion Management Board, and director of Compassionate Mental Health.
+Sangeet is a board member of WikimediaUK, and a member of the Welsh Government Digital Inclusion Management Board.
 She is married to a Welshman, and has three children.
 Prior to June 2002, Sangeet and her family lived and worked for nearly ten years in Singapore.
 She tweets as @sangeet.

 Ms Kim Anderson, Training and Programme Developer

 Kim, formerly a Board Member of WISE KIDS is now working on the development of new creative and drama programmes for WISE KIDS which will help young people develop digital life skills and reflect on the opportunities and challenges of the online space, and which get the young people to reflect on issues such as identity, reputation, opportunity, privacy and behaviour in digital spaces.

 Mr David Wilcox, Digital Inclusion & Digital Engagement Programme Advisor